wjwat/mr-robogers-neighborhood/README.md

 ## :lady_beetle: Known Bugs

+* Title is not correctly set for list items when using the reverse function.
-* No known issues, but if any are found please feel free to open an issue or email me at wjwat at onionslice dot org
+* If any others are found please feel free to open an issue or email me at wjwat at onionslice dot org

 ## :warning: License